 Does being in our guides and other options make a difference?

-For years we’ve tracked our guides’ impact.
-Here is a report on data for more than two dozen charities that documents the positive impact our guides can have for many charities.
-This report builds on an article that summarized some of the most dramatic impact data we've seen, data that involved three related CFC charities that dropped out of our guides in 2014, then came back in 2015.
+We've been publishing reports on CFC data for individual charities since this data first became publicly available, in 2009.
+An early example is this article that summarized some of the most dramatic impact data we've seen, data that involved three related CFC charities that dropped out of our guides in 2014, then came back in 2015.
 They went down dramatically the year they left our guides, then went up when they came back.
-Here is an analysis of six years of data for the Make-A-Wish Foundation, showing the impact of CFC promotion over time.

 The details

-If you have questions or need more information, please e-mail or call us: [email protected] or 240-683-7100.
+If you have questions or need more information, please e-mail or call us: [email protected]; 240-683-7100.